cparedes/redbluemagenta-new/_posts/2010-12-02-chef-as-a-system-integration-tool.markdown

 gather all of that info into a single place, then generate the conf file based on some kind of central store's knowledge of the state of every machine.

+If you guys have any questions on any of the above, don't hesitate to let me know.

+Hope this article helps!